mgarbellini/Computational-Physics-Material-Science/README.md

 The following are the proposed simulations/tutorials:

-\item Solar system and planetary evolution
+- Solar system and planetary evolution
-\item Next item
+- Next item
-\item Next item
+- Next item